EFTI4EU/reference-implementation/deploy/local/domibus/README.md

   <li>mariadb-li</li>
   <li>mariadb-sybo</li>
   <li>mariadb-platform</li>
-  <li>domibus-li-1</li>
+  <li>Domibus-li-1</li>
-  <li>domibus-li-2</li>
+  <li>Domibus-li-2</li>
   <li>dominus-sybo-1</li>
   <li>dominus-sybo-2</li>
   <li>dominus-platform</li>
   <li>nginx</li>
 </ul>

-Once everything has correctly started, you should be able to access each domibus login page: (open them in different browsers)
+Once everything has correctly started, you should be able to access each Domibus login page: (open them in different browsers)
 <ul>
-  <li>domibus sybo : http://localhost:8081/domibus/ </li>
+  <li>Domibus sybo : http://localhost:8081/Domibus/ </li>
-  <li>domibus li : http://localhost:8090/domibus/ </li>
+  <li>Domibus li : http://localhost:8090/Domibus/ </li>
-  <li>domibus platform : http://localhost:8100/domibus/ </li>
+  <li>Domibus platform : http://localhost:8100/Domibus/ </li>
 </ul>

-You can now login to each domibus.
+You can now login to each Domibus.
 The login is <b>super</b>, and the password is generated each time, so look in the log for something like this:

 ```
 > 2023-10-27T09:44:18.840284175Z 2023-10-27 09:44:18,838 [edelivery@172.19.0.4] [] [] [] [main]  INFO e.d.c.u.u.UserManagementServiceImpl:335 - Default password for user [super] is [eba6db02-1648-4683-aef6-52652b460226].